T-Karthik-Reddy/Silicon-Lab-Test/README.md

-# Baby Cry Detection System

-A lightweight Transformer-based audio classification system for detecting baby cries, optimized for edge deployment with TensorFlow Lite.
+A lightweight Transformer-based audio classification for detecting baby cries, optimized for edge deployment with TensorFlow Lite.

 ## Core Components